Teen Arts Festival and Student Art Exhibit

 may 15, 2018

-The Union County Board of Freeholders sponsors an annual Festival of the Arts open to middle and high school students throughout the county.
+The Union County Board of Freeholders sponsors the Teen Arts Festival open to middle and high school students throughout the county.
 Mother Seton is represented by girls involved in the Visual and Performing Arts and Creative Writing.
-Students share their talent with their peers as they enhance their experience with hands-on workshops and discussions.

-Students in all grade levels are welcome to present their pieces to the head of various departments for approval.
-There are also in-house try-outs for instrumental, vocal, dance and drama entries.
-Prior to the March Festival, writing selections are submitted to the Cultural and Heritage Commission, the organizers of the Festival.
-The artwork is displayed at Union County Community College in Cranford, New Jersey, and the performances take place at the festival.
+Students in all grade levels are welcome to present their artwork, writing and musical numbers or monologues to Mrs.Otero, Mrs. Rotolo and Mr. Love for approval.
+Pieces may also be chosen from the classes and there are in-house try-outs for instrumental, vocal, dance and drama entries.
+Prior to the March Festival, written selections are submitted to the Union County Cultural and Heritage Commission, the organizers of the Festival.
+The 2-D and 3-D artwork is displayed at Union County Community College in Cranford and the performances take place at the festival.

-Student artists attend the event where their work is critiqued by professional artists and performers.
-These scores send students on to the next level of the competition including the State Festival, and the County and State Touring Exhibitions.
-Performances by the winners take place at the Union County Performing Arts Center in Rahway, New Jersey.
+Students attend the event where their work is critiqued by professionals in the Arts.
+The scores send students to the next level of the competition including the State Festival, and the County and State Touring Exhibitions.
+Performances by selected winners take place at the Teen Arts Showcase at the Union County Performing Arts Center in Rahway.

-Mother Seton students have always been very successful in this competition obtaining selections in all artistic areas.
-Their talents and dedications have received accolades.
+Mother Seton students have always been very successful in this competition in all artistic areas.
+Their creativity and dedication have received many accolades.

-This year, three art works by MSR students will spend the year traveling with the Union County Touring Exhibition.
-These include sophomore, Melany Lutz’s sculpture, Feeling Blue, sophomore, Julia Moreira’s digital photograph, Sunny with a Chance of Rain, and senior, Francesca Mescall’s watercolor, On The West Coast.
+This year, three pieces by MSR students will spend 10 months traveling with the Union County Touring Exhibition.
+These include sophomore, Melany Lutz’s sculpture, Feeling Blue, sophomore Julia Moreira’s digital photograph, Sunny with a Chance of Rain, and senior Francesca Mescall’s watercolor, titled On The West Coast.